lizwe-mac/lizwedocs/readme.md

-# Goalsetter MERN app
+# LizweDocs

-This is the goalsetter app from the [Learn the MERN Stack](https://www.youtube.com/watch?v=-0exw-9YJBo) series on YouTube.
+A simple invoice and quote generator for small businessess

+## Stack

+MERN with MaterialUI styling

 ## Usage

-Rename the .envexample to .env and add your MONGO_URI
+Create .env file and add your MONGO_URI

 ### Install dependencies